Do you love camping and animals? A farm stay is the ultimate combination of both.

-Just for fun (and because it’s National Farm Animals Day!), here’s a round up of some of the farm animals you may find when you camp at a farm stay.
+Just for fun, here’s a round up of some of the farm animals you may find when you camp at a farm stay.

 Alpacas are not only some of the furriest of friends, but they have got charisma.
 Full of personality, and a soft coat, they are pretty fun to have around.

 Thank you for always being there to wake us at the crack of dawn.
 You get our day started, so it can be filled with adventures and explorations.